Welcome to Bermuda!

 Bermuda-based leading international insurer.
 Photo by author Keith Archibald Forbes solely for Bermuda Online.

-Bermuda's insurers are in four classes of capital and surplus.
+Bermuda's insurers are in various classes of capital and surplus.
 They are mentioned in more detail below.
 They all have specific reporting requirements, solvency margins and actuarial certification.
 Insurance (and other) companies can be incorporated either by registration using the provisions of the Companies Act or by private Act of Parliament.
 Incorporation by registration normally takes about two weeks but in exceptional circumstances can be accomplished in a matter of days.
 Private Acts of Parliament usually apply when the company requires special objects, powers or abilities substantially different from the menu in the Companies Act.

 The latter is responsible for processing applications and recommending to the Ministry of Finance that companies be incorporated, partnerships be formed, collective insurance schemes be established and permits be issued to effect an accredited business presence in Bermuda.
 When the application has been reviewed by all parties, the BMA will present the application to the Ministry of Finance with the appropriate recommendations with regard to the Minister issuing a consent to register the company.
 The Minister may, at his discretion, impose any terms or conditions on a consent to register a company.